bl-engineer/homework13/README.md

-# 3 different Walktrough Video: E-Commerce Back End
+# A Walktrough Video: E-Commerce Back End

-# Walktrough Video 1:
 a)- Demonstration of how to create the schema from the MySQL shell

 b)- Demonstration of how to seed the database from the command line